Preparing a Docker Compose Environment

 Related Reading >> Docker Microservices in Java

-For this task, building a custom Docker image is overkill.
-There are the stock images for Tomcat and MongoDB, which is a perfect fit for our demo.
+It's not necessary to build a custom Docker image.
+Instead, use the stock images for Tomcat and MongoDB.
 To configure all the pieces together and to escape command line horror, we will use Docker Compose.

 With Docker Compose we need a docker-compose.yml file, which allows us to specify configuration in a declarative manner.
 Start with the minimal configuration for Tomcat: